REYKJAVIK FOLKLORE WALKING TOUR

 A Legendary History Tour of Reykjavik

-Meet the elves, trolls & ghosts of Reykjavik and delve into the mysterious mythology of Iceland with one of our master storytellers.
+Meet the elves, trolls & ghosts of Reykjavik and delve into Iceland’s mysterious mythology with one of our master storytellers.

-Iceland is sometimes called the land of the Sagas and on this folklore-centric Reykjavik day tour, you get the chance to hear many interesting sagas involving the hidden people and creatures of Iceland.
+Iceland is sometimes called the land of the Sagas.
+On this folklore-centric Reykjavik day tour, you get the chance to hear many exciting sagas involving the so called hidden people and creatures of Iceland.

 Reykjavik Folklore Tour Description